If You Believe, You Will See the Glory of God (Story of healing from a stroke)

 Nicky Cruz Meetings

-When I was a child I read the story In Acts 3 of how Peter and John met a lame man.
-Peter said “What I have, I give you.
+When I was a child, I read the story In Acts 3 of how Peter and John met a lame man.
+Peter said, “What I have, I give you.
 In Jesus’ name, get up and walk.”
-As a child and teenager when my thoughts were wondering I would sometimes fantasize about doing what Peter did.
+As a child and teenager, when my thoughts were wondering I would sometimes fantasize about doing what Peter did.
 I could see myself taking the hands of a man in a wheelchair and saying “In Jesus’ name, get up and walk.”

 But the thought was terrifying.
 I think I even tried it before and nothing happened.
 Or else I was too scared to be so bold and only timidly prayed for the person, with no results.
-Now in my twenties, I had begun to see many people healed, but I never helped someone get out of a wheelchair!
+Now in my twenties, I had begun to see many people healed, but I’d never helped someone get out of a wheelchair!

 If You Believe, You Will See The Glory of God

-Yet as I sat in that meeting, feeling depressed and weak, I couldn’t stop thinking about the man in the wheelchair.
+As I sat in that meeting, feeling depressed and weak, I couldn’t stop thinking about the man in the wheelchair.
 As I saw him, this scripture kept running through my head again and again:

 John 11:40 (NRSV) Jesus said to her, “Did I not tell you that if you believed, you would see the glory of God?”

 In context, Jesus had commanded the stone to be removed after Lazarus had died.
-This was his reply when Martha responded that there was a stench because Lazarus had been dead for four days.
+This was his reply when Martha said there was a stench because Lazarus had been dead for four days.
 God would be glorified by a miracle, which was in this case, the resurrection of Lazarus.
 In my case, I needed to believe if I wanted to see the man in a wheelchair walk.

 I felt like I was at the end of my rope.
 I felt like I had no strength.
 But I wanted to see God glorified by seeing a man in a wheelchair walk.
 It was scary.
 I could imagine the embarrassment of doing something so bold in a public place and nothing happening.
 But I didn’t care anymore.
 If I would believe, I would see the glory of God.
 I wanted to see this.
 The scripture kept replaying in my mind.

-At the end of the meeting, I walked up to the guy and said: “What’s your name?”
+At the end of the meeting, I walked up to the guy and said, “What’s your name?”

 He attempted to reply, stuttering very slowly, “I-I-I-I d-d-don’t know.”